 - Oregon blogger, Julee K, recently asked Suzie Wilde of Texas to share about her use of gmo cotton.
 Turns out the use of bt cotton crops has allow the Wildes’ farm to significantly reduce the use of pesticides on their farm.
 Read more in Kiss The Boll Worm Goodbye!

 - Farmer Brian Scott answers the questions about glyphosphate (Roundup) use on his farm.
 He explains how herbicides are used on corn and wheat crops in Long-Term Glyphosate Use Effect on Wheat

 What do farmers have to say about the safety of using GMO crops?

 I believe that using GMO foods is safe.
 There have been several stories released about scientific studies showing increased risk of infertility and cancers in mice and humans, but several of these are poorly executed science.
 As a person working in research, there are several things to look for in good peer-reviewed science.
 Was the experiment large enough to show a difference?
 Was there a control to compare what is normal under those circumstances?
-Was the study designed properly to show a statistical difference?
+Did the study design properly show a statistical difference?

 Here is a group of Q&As from farmers about the safety and use of GMOs that have been shared with me recently.

 - Questions about Genetic Modification | Student Brings Attention to GMO in C-SPAN Documentary